The Science Behind Social Learning Theory

 SLT provides the scientific pathway for developing Internal Locus of Control.
 With consistent reinforcement, accurate interpretation, and repeated experience, people learn that their actions matter.
 This belief supports emotional balance and long-term growth.

-Why This Matters for Self-Care
+Why This Matters For Self-Care

 A self-care practice becomes more effective when it follows the principles of Social Learning Theory.
 Change lasts when a practice: